-Featured New York Life Insurance Agent: Ken Quan
+Featured New York Life Insurance Agent: Ken Quan.

 Opportunity is something in which Quan is well versed, having emigrated from his native Hong Kong alone at just 14 years old.
 “I came to San Francisco, joining my father and sister, to seek better opportunities.
 It was pretty challenging for me.
 I spoke very little English at the time,” recalls Quan.
 “I remember when I flew over, it was a long flight and I was asleep for much of the time.
 We made a stop in Seattle, and I got off the plane, thinking I was in San Francisco,” he laughs.
 “I couldn’t understand the pilot’s announcements.
 I wouldn’t have known otherwise had a fellow passenger not informed me of where I was—in Chinese!”

-One particular client touched Quan over 15 years ago.
-“This man would come to my office, but all he ever wanted to talk about was stocks, he had a fairly small Life insurance policy,” he recalls.
-“After 3 years of him regularly stopping by, he just stopped showing up.
+Nineteen years ago, one particular client made a lasting impression on Quan.
+“This man would come to my office, but all he wanted to talk about was stocks.
+He had a fairly small life insurance policy,” he recalls.
+“After three years of regular visits by him, he just stopped showing up.
 Finally, his wife called.
 Sadly, he had died of liver cancer, but upon his deathbed, he advised his wife, ’In the future, go see Ken.
-He is honest and knowledgeable, and you can count on him with all your financial matters.’
+He’s honest and knowledgeable, and you can count on him with all your financial matters.’
 So she did.
-As Agents, we don’t always get a ’thank you,’ but this statement really moved me.
-Then I realized how much we can affect our clients in a positive way.”EOE M/F/D/V
+As agents, we don’t always get a ’thank you,’ but this statement really moved me.
+It was then I realized how much we can affect our clients in a positive way.”